 15 Planning Your Writing – Quoting, Paraphrasing, and Summarizing

-An important part academic writing is incorporating evidence.
+An important part of academic writing is incorporating evidence.
 To do this, you will need to know the basics of quoting, paraphrasing, and summarizing.

 Making sure that you are using evidence properly, through quoting, paraphrasing, and summarizing, will ensure that you are giving necessary credit for other peoples’ words and ideas and will help you avoid plagiarism.